 3a.
 ACT = recreational ACL\(1-PSE) or ACL\0.5, whichever is greater.

 3b.
 ACT =85% recreational ACL.

 3c.
 ACT = 75% recreational ACL.

-overages for vulnerable species.
+conservative approach, would likely help to ensure that recreational data uncertainties do not cause or contribute to excessive ACL overages for vulnerable species.
 Using recreational ACTs rather than the ACLs to trigger recreational AMs may not eliminate ACL overages completely; however, using such a strategy for the recreational sector may reduce the need to compensate for very large overages.
 Because the South Atlantic Council has not employed ACTs in its management strategy for the snapper grouper fishery, the biological effects of Preferred Alternatives 2 and 3 (and their respective sub-alternatives) would be neutral.
-Compared to Alternative 1 (No Action), Preferred Alternatives 2 and 3 (and their respective sub-alternatives) would be biologically beneficial in that management would be adjusted to apply to two separate stocks of hogfish and, therefore, be responding to the best scientific information available about the target species.
+Compared to Alternative 1 (No Action), Preferred Alternatives 2 and 3 (and their respective sub-alternatives) would be biologically beneficial in that management would be adjusted to apply to two separate stocks of hogfish and; therefore, be responding to the best scientific information available about the target species.

 The Percent Standard Error (PSE) for the GA-NC stock of hogfish is above 50%.
 The South Atlantic Council has consistently chosen to specify recreational ACTs using a formula that incorporates the PSE in order to account for uncertainty in recreational landings estimates.

 However, recreational landings estimates for the GA-NC stock of hogfish are imprecise (and therefore have high PSEs) due to low MRIP intercepts that may result from low intercept rates of recreational divers.
 Hogfish are primarily harvested with spearfishing gear.
 Using the South Atlantic Council's existing ACT formula (Rec ACT = rec ACL\(1-PSE) or 0.5, whichever is greater), would have resulted in setting the recreational ACT at 50% of the recreational ACL.
 Given that the proposed recreational ACLs for the GA-NC stock of hogfish are low compared to status quo, the South Atlantic Council chose instead to establish the recreational ACT at 85% of the recreational ACL (Preferred Sub-alternative 2b).
 For the FLK/EFL stock of hogfish, the South Atlantic Council selected Preferred Sub-alternative 3b to maintain consistency.

-Table 4.7.1 shows recreational Annual Catch Targets (ACTs) for the GA-NC stock of hogfish based on the proposed recreational ACL alternatives in Action 4.
+Table 4.7.1 shows recreational ACTs for the GA-NC stock of hogfish based on the proposed recreational ACL alternatives in Action 4.

 Table 4.7.1.
-Recreational Annual Catch Targets (in pounds and numbers) for the GA-NC stock of hogfish for each of the Recreational ACL sub-alternatives in Action 4.
+Recreational ACTs (in pounds and numbers) for the GA-NC stock of hogfish for each of the Recreational ACL sub-alternatives in Action 4.

-ACL: =ABC ACL=95 %ABC ACL=90%ABC
+ACL=ABC ACL=95%ABC ACL=90%ABC

-lbs num lbs num lbs num
+Lbs num lbs num lbs num

-ACT=rec ACL (1-

-PSE) or rec ACL0.5, 5,513 520 5,237 494 4,961 468
+ACT=rec ACL (1- PSE) or rec ACL0.5, whichever is greater 5,513 520 5,237 494 4,961 468

-whichever is greater

-ACT=85%rec ACL 9,371 884 8,903 840 8,434 796
+ACT=85%rec ACL (Preferred) 9,372 884 8,903 840 8,435 796

-(Preferred) 9,3/1 004 0,903 040 0,434 790

-ACT=75%recACT 8,269 780 7,855 741 7,442 702
+ACT=75%recACT 8,269 780 7,856 741 7,442 702

-Table 4.7.2 shows recreational Annual Catch Targets (ACTs) for the Florida Keys/ East Florida (FLK/EFK) stock for the Alternative 3 sub-alternatives, including Preferred Sub-alternative 3b.
+Table 4.7.2 shows recreational ACTs for the FLK/EFK stock for the Alternative 3 sub-alternatives, including Preferred Sub-alternative 3b.
 Recreational ACTs are specified in numbers of fish based on Preferred Sub-alternative 2a under Action 6.